marufke1/CICD-Pipeline-Deploy-AWS-ECS/README.md

 **Project Name: DockerStreamline**

 **Description:** DockerStreamline is an end-to-end CI/CD pipeline designed to streamline the development, testing, and deployment of containerized applica-tions.
-Leveraging the power of Git, Jenkins, Maven, Unit testing, Checkstylye analysis, SonarQube, Nexus, AWS ECR, and ECS, DockerStreamline automates the entire software delivery pro-cess, from code commit to production deployment.
+Leveraging the power of Git, Jenkins, Maven, Unit testing, Checkstylye analysis, SonarQube, Quality gate, Nexus, AWS ECR, and ECS, DockerStreamline automates the entire software delivery pro-cess, from code commit to production deployment.

 **Key Features of this project:**